All Episodes

 Bush did it.

-Federal funding in the physical sciences, as a portion of our gross domestic product, has fallen by nearly half over the past quarter century.
+Federal funding in the physical sciences as a portion of our gross domestic product has fallen by nearly half over the past quarter century.

-But I, the messiah, President Barack Obama, I'm going to restore all the spending these evil Republicans cut from your science budget and from your health care, and that's why their swine flew, because Bush was in the White House.
+Those damn Republicans are just ruining the country, but I, the Messiah, President Barack Obama, I'm going to restore all the spending these evil Republicans cut from your science budget and from your health care, and that's why they're swine flu because Bush was in the White House.

-We're gonna fix this.
+We're going to fix this.

 That is true.